 list.render();

-When we change an element or add another element to the items
+When you change an element or add another element to the items

-only redraws the changed or new element.
-The other list items are not modified.
+, Solarite only redraws the changed or new elements.
+The other list items remain untouched in the DOM.

-Note that nested template literals must also have the r
+Important: Nested template literals must also have the h

 prefix.
-Otherwise they'll be rendered as escaped text instead of HTML elements.
+Without this prefix, they'll be rendered as escaped text instead of HTML elements.

-selector applies to the root element.
-This allows an element to specify styles that will apply only to itself and its children, while still inheriting styles from the rest of the document.
+Solarite provides a powerful scoped styling system that allows components to define styles that apply only to themselves and their children, while still inheriting styles from the rest of the document.

-attribute to the root element with a unique, incrementing id value for each instance.
+attribute to the root element with an incrementing data-style

 xxxxxxxxxx